Lymphedema and Chronic Edema Management

 University of Alberta, Faculty of Rehabilitation Medicine

-This course is being offered as an introduction for any generalist healthcare clinician who may see individuals experiencing lymphedema or chronic edema.
+Contribution to Lymphedema and Edema Education: this course is being offered as an introduction for any generalist healthcare clinicians who may see individuals experiencing lymphedema or chronic edema.
 This course will provide learners with a comprehensive overview of the complex aspects of lymphedema and chronic edema and present clinical management approaches for these conditions.

 Topics covered in depth are: the lymphatic system, emergent research and practice including surgery, other types of measures, and case studies from pediatrics to end-of-life care.
 Also included are expert presentations, including insight into how they formulate assessment and intervention plans.

-This online course includes four learning modules delivered asynchronously over a six-week time frame.
+Instruction and Module Design: This online course includes four learning modules delivered asynchronously over a six-week time frame.
 Learners work through the modules at their own pace.
-Modules include knowledge checks and tailored learning activities to ensure that learning goals are being met throughout the course.
-Upon successful completion participants are issued a faculty digital certificate noting the number of educational hours.
+Modules include knowledge-checks and tailored learning activities to ensure that learning goals are being met throughout the course

 - Differentiate between types of edema, explain different measurements for lymphedema/chronic edema, and be more familiar with the quality of life considerations associated with chronic edema.